Thoughtfully Designed Bench Wins Design Challenge

 The Street Seats design challenge invited participants to reimagine the public bench.
 Entries were submitted from around the world.
 There were 200+ entries from 24 countries on 6 continents and from 22 U.S. states.
 Among the participants were design firms, students, and individuals who answered the challenge.
 A high-caliber panel of jurors have announced the winning entries!

 Designs of 15 semi-finalists will be fabricated and installed around the World Trade Center and Tom McCall Waterfront Park.
-Kyle and Alyssa Trulen’s team entry (A Quiet Place to Sit and Rest) was selected as the Grand Prize winner.
+Kyle and Alyssa Trulen’s team entry (A Quiet Place to Sit and Rest), a design featuring Thermory, was selected as the Grand Prize winner.
 Congratulations!

 Good for Trees and for People

 The seat encourages each visitor to establish a relationship with the tree and to spark the hope of a healthier urban environment for both people and trees.
 This urban bench is one of the “PGE Select” which means it will stay on site forever.
 The 3 inner layers of the bench around trunk of the tree are designed to be removed as the tree grows.

 - This seat helps urban trees thrive by:

 - limiting soil compaction

 - This seat provides a place for people to connect, observe, or simply rest